Sidney Taurel: Accolades

 A U.S. citizen since 1995, Sidney received the 2000 Ellis Island Medal of Honor from the National Ethnic Coalition of Organizations.
 Also in 2001, the Anti-Defamation League honored Taurel with its American Heritage Award.

 In 2002, was named by U.S. President George W. Bush as a Homeland Security Advisory Council member.
 In 2003, Bush named Taurel a member of the President's Export Council.
 In April 2007, he was appointed to the Advisory Committee for Trade Policy and Negotiations by President Bush.
 He is an officer of the French Legion of Honor.

 Taurel is a past president of the Pharmaceutical Research and Manufacturers of America (PhRMA).
 He is a member of The Business Council, and a past member of the Business Roundtable, as well as of the boards of ITT Industries, McGraw-Hill Companies, and the RCA Tennis Championships.
 He is also a member of the board of overseers of Columbia Business School and a trustee at Indianapolis Museum of Art.

 In October 2015, Taurel was appointed as chairman of Pearson plc, the British multinational publishing and education company headquartered in London.

+Personal life

+In 1977, Taurel married Kathryn H Fleischmann from São Paulo, Brazil.
+They had three children, Alex (born in Paris in 1979), Patrick (born in 1982 in São Paulo), and Olivia (born in 1988 in Indianapolis).
+They became American citizens in 1995.
+His wife Kathryn died in 2014.